 Figure 2.
 The person in this photo is outside of the previously disturbed roadway prism.
-The fill slope for the road, as well as the presence of desert pavement and creosote bushes which pre-date construction of the interstate are all indicators of the location of the road prism.
+The fill slope for the road, presence of desert pavement and creosote bushes which pre-date construction of the interstate, are all indicators of the location of the road prism.
 The road prism ends near the base of the fill slope, as indicated by the yellow line.

-Appendix C: Vegetation Management Biozones
+Appendix C: Biozone Map

-See District-specific posters for more detailed biozone location information.
+See the District-specific posters on the Roadside Resources webpage for more detailed biozone location information.
 The following pages give details on each biozone.
 Contact Roadside Resources to receive a biozone poster if your office does not have one available.